Software work is split into 2 parts

 Architectural

-Working in any big software project, we start developing opinions on how the code should be written, not just solving the problem itself, which is computational thinking, but how it should be solved.
+We want to minimize the "bad feedback" we get, so when working in any big software project, we start developing opinions on how the code should be written, not just solving the specific functional problem itself, which is computational thinking, but how it should be solved so that other problems don't arise in the future! (whether that problem be in the implementation of the code, the structure of the code, the maintanability of it, anything that could cause poor performance.)

-This leads us to have discourse around these topics, clash with our stark opinions, read and write books on the matter such as Clean Code, A Philosophy of Software Design, The Pragmatic Programmer, Hypermedia Systems and so on.
+This leads us to having discourse around these topics, clashing with our stark opinions, reading and writing books on the matter such as Clean Code, A Philosophy of Software Design, The Pragmatic Programmer and Hypermedia Systems.

-While balancing the functionality and usefulness of our tools here again we find conflicting philosophies.
+While trying to balance the ergonomics and functionality of our codebase here again we find conflicting philosophies.

 Discourse on languages (golang vs javascript), tooling (htmx vs react) and standards (flutter (an engine) vs react native / native (native components)).
 These problems seem to require good communication skills and maybe even managerial skills, beyond just computational know-how.
 This is notoriously hard to test under an interview circumstance.